• Skip to primary navigation

 If you love Mexican food, then these Vegan Green Corn Tamales are for you!
 These rich, spicy tamales are made with Hatch green chiles, fresh white corn, and masa harina.

-Vegan Green Corn Tamales (Tamales de Elote) on plate
+Vegan Green Corn Tamales (Tamales de Elote) on a plate.

 These Vegan Green Corn Tamales are something that I have wanted to post since starting my blog almost two years ago.